lhr-solar/StarterProjects/Firmware-Debug/README.md

 An RTOS, or Real-Time Operating System, is a library of code that acts as a scheduler.
 On our boards, we often have to run several tasks periodically, but we only have one microcontroller (one core) to run the code, so having an RTOS enables us to schedule these tasks to run at specific intervals in "parallel".

+> i like saying it's like your computer's OS except in your computer OS when you open a tab and you take a long time it doesnt matter, but in an embedded context if it takes a long time for your code to notice the driver pressed break then that is no bueno <- that's the real time aspect of it
+-Lakshay Gupta

 ### What's a BSP?

 The BSP is a library we've developed on top of the HAL to facilitate interrupt and queue-based transactions of data.
 If the HAL lets you transmit one byte at a time, the BSP lets you queue up transmits to be sent by a background interrupt loop.
 It integrates cleanly into our RTOS and allows for deferred sends/receives of data.